Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-In this project I used a previously created frontend (happy thoughts) but connected it to a API that I made myself.
+In this project I used a previously created frontend (happy thoughts) but connected it to a database that I made myself.

 ## The problem